 The CSUA is dedicated to representing the undergraduate computer science student body and associates to the University of California at Berkeley, its representatives, and other related organizations; to provide a forum for the social and academic interaction of persons involved in computer science; to promote knowledge in the computer sciences; and to raise funds for the accomplishment of these goals.

-Hackers at Berkeley is an organization to promote hacker culture at Berkeley.
-It strives to encourage, stimulate, and maintain excellence in scholarship of the individual members in all fields, particularly in software engineering, and to advance the art of ethical software development.
+Hackers at Berkeley is an organization that fosters a culture of creation at Berkeley.
+It strives to encourage, stimulate, and maintain excellence in scholarship of its members in all fields, particularly in software engineering, and to advance the art of ethical software development.

 6A Hearst Gym, firstname.lastname@example.org

 The OCF is a student-run, student-funded organization and is dedicated to free computing for all University of California at Berkeley students, faculty, and staff.
 The mission of the OCF is to provide an environment where no member of Berkeley's campus community is denied the computer resources he or she seeks, to appeal to all members of the Berkeley campus community with unsatisfied computing needs, and to provide a place for those interested in computing so that they can fully explore that interest.